-The anticipated after-tax economic benefit of an investment in our common units depends largely on our being treated as a partnership for federal income tax purposes.
-We have not requested, and do not plan to request, a ruling from the IRS on this or any other matter affecting us.
+The after-tax benefit of an investment in our common units depends largely on our being treated as a partnership for federal income tax purposes.
+We have not requested, and do not plan to request, a ruling from the IRS on this or any other tax matter that affects us.

-If we were treated as a corporation for federal income tax purposes, we would pay federal income tax on our income at the corporate tax rate, which is currently a maximum of 35%, and we would likely pay state taxes as well.
-Distributions to unitholders would generally be taxed again as corporate distributions, and none of our income, gains, losses or deductions would flow through to unitholders.
-Because a tax would be imposed upon us as a corporation, our cash available for distribution to unitholders would be substantially reduced.
-Therefore, treatment of us as a corporation would result in a material reduction in the after-tax return to the unitholders, likely causing a substantial reduction in the value of our common units.
+If we were treated as a corporation for federal income tax purposes, we would pay federal income tax on our taxable income at the corporate tax rate, which is currently a maximum rate of 35%, and would likely pay state income tax at varying rates.
+Distributions to you would generally be taxed again as corporate distributions, and no income, gain, loss or deduction would flow through to you.
+Treatment of us as a corporation would result in a material reduction in the after-tax return to our unitholders, likely causing a substantial reduction in the value of our common units.

-A change in current law or a change in our business could cause us to be treated as a corporation for federal income tax purposes or otherwise subject us to entity-level taxation.
-The partnership agreement provides that, if a law is enacted or existing law is modified or interpreted in a manner that causes us to be treated as a corporation or otherwise subjects us to entity-level taxation for federal, state or local income tax purposes, then the minimum quarterly distribution and the target distribution levels will be adjusted to reflect that impact on us.
+Current law or our business may change so as to cause us to be treated as a corporation for federal income tax purposes or otherwise subject us to entity level taxation.
+In addition, because of widespread state budget deficits, several states are evaluating ways to subject partnerships to entity level taxation through the imposition of state income, franchise or other forms of taxation.
+If any state were to impose a tax upon us as an entity, the cash available to pay distributions would be reduced.
+Our partnership agreement provides that, if a law is enacted or existing law is modified or interpreted in a manner that subjects us to taxation as a corporation or otherwise subjects us to entity level taxation for federal, state or local income tax purposes, then the minimum quarterly distribution amount and the target distribution amount will be adjusted to reflect the impact of that law on us.

-A successful IRS contest of the federal income tax positions we take may adversely affect the market for common units and the costs of any contest will be borne by our unitholders and our general partners.
+A successful IRS contest of the federal income tax positions we take may adversely impact the market for our common units.

-We have not requested a ruling from the IRS with respect to any matter affecting us.
-The IRS may adopt positions that differ from the conclusions of our counsel expressed in this prospectus or from the positions we take.
-It may be necessary to resort to administrative or court proceedings to sustain our counsel's conclusions or the positions we take.
+We have not requested a ruling from the IRS with respect to our treatment as a partnership for federal income tax purposes or any other matter that affects us.
+The IRS may adopt positions that differ from the positions we take.
+It may be necessary to resort to administrative or court proceedings to sustain some or all of the positions we take.
 A court may not concur with our counsel's conclusions or the positions we take.
-Any contest with the IRS may materially and adversely affect the market for our common units and the price at which they trade.
-In addition, some or all of our unitholders and our general partners will indirectly bear the costs of any contest with the IRS, principally legal, accounting and related fees.
+Any contest with the IRS may materially and adversely impact the market for our common units and the price at which they trade.
+In addition, the costs of any contest with the IRS, principally legal, accounting and related fees, will be borne by us and indirectly by our unitholders and our general partner.

-Unitholders may be required to pay taxes on their share of our income even if they do not receive any cash distributions from us.
+You may be required to pay taxes even if you do not receive any cash distributions.

-Unitholders will be required to pay federal income taxes and, in some cases, state and local income taxes on their share of our taxable income even if they do not receive any cash distributions from us.
-Unitholders may not receive cash distributions from us equal to their share of our taxable income or even equal to the actual tax liability which results from the taxation of their share of our taxable income.
+You will be required to pay any federal income taxes and, in some cases, state and local income taxes on your share of our taxable income whether or not you receive cash distributions from us.
+You may not receive cash distributions from us equal to your share of our taxable income or even the tax liability that results from that income.